Carnegie Supernova Project: Fast-Declining Type Ia Supernovae as Cosmological Distance Indicators: Abstract

 \section{Abstract}

 In this paper, the suitability of fast-declining Type~Ia supernovae (SNe~Ia) as cosmological standard candles is examined utilizing a Hubble Flow sample of 43 of these objects observed by the Carnegie Supernova Project (CSP).
 We confirm previous suggestions that fast-declining SNe~Ia offer a viable method for estimating distances to early-type galaxies when the color-stretch parameter, \sbv, is used as a measure of the light curve shape.
-As a test, we employ the \citet{tripp98} method, which models the absolute magnitude at maximum as a function of light curve shape and color.
-We calibrate the sample using 12 distance moduli based on published Infrared Surface Brightness Fluctuations to derive a value of the Hubble constant that is in close agreement with the value found by \citet{uddin24}, using the same methodology, but with the full sample of CSP SNe~Ia.
-We also develop a new and simple method of estimating the distances of fast decliners only based on their colors at maximum (and not light curve shape) and find that it has a precision similar to the Tripp method. \textit{This ``Color'' technique is a powerful tool that is unique to fast-declining SNe~Ia.} We show that the colors of the fast decliners at maximum light are strongly affected by photospheric temperature differences and not solely due to dust extinction, and provide a physical rationale for this effect.
+As a test, we employ the Tripp method, which models the absolute magnitude at maximum as a function of light curve shape and color.
+We calibrate the sample using 12 distance moduli based on published Infrared Surface Brightness Fluctuations to derive a value of the Hubble constant that is in close agreement with the value obtained for the full sample of CSP SNe~Ia using the same methodology.
+We also develop a new and simple method of estimating the distances of fast decliners based only on their colors at maximum (and not light curve shape) and find that it leads to similar results as with using the Tripp method. \textit{This ``Color'' technique is a powerful tool that is unique to fast-declining SNe~Ia.} We show that the colors of the fast decliners at maximum light are strongly affected by photospheric temperature differences and not solely due to dust extinction, and provide a physical rationale for this effect.

 \keywords{Type Ia supernovae (1728), Supernovae (1668), Observational cosmology (1146)}